Falls of Rough, Kentucky: History

 Falls of Rough lies on the boundary between Breckinridge and Grayson Counties.
-Many Indian relics have been found here from several different tribes.
+Many Native relics have been found here from several different tribes.
 In 1792 George Washington owned 5,000 acres in the area.
-In 1790 the power of the falls were harnessed with the building of a new mill.
+In 1790, the power of the falls were harnessed with the building of a new mill.
 The first settler there was George Wilson from North Carolina who built the first dam in the area.

 Some years after purchasing several thousand acres at the falls, Benjamin Sebastian, one of the first Kentucky Appellate Court judges, sold it all to Willis Green.
 In 1823 Willis Green built the house and store that still stand today.

 When the Falls of Rough post office originally opened in 1830 it bore Green's name.
 It was later renamed in 1850 for a nearby rapid on the Rough River.

 In 1855, the rock dam built by Willis Green washed out.
 Lafe Green borrowed $20,000 from B.F.
 Beard to rebuild it.
 The stonework in the new dam was done by Edgar Bennett and has thus far stood the trials of time.
 After years of operation the saw mill ran out of quality trees in the area and shut down in 1933.
 Between 1915 and 1920 the Greens owned over 8,000 acres of land making it the largest single farming operation in the state at the time.
 A flour mill also operated here.
 They processed 6,250 barrels of flour a day.
-The best grade was called "Grayson Lily", the next "White Rose", and the third "Good Enough".
+The best grade was called "Grayson Lily," the next "White Rose," and the third "Good Enough."